I’ve never been in an accident before. I was hesitant about making a claim. First Personal Injury sorted it all out and explained everything.

 See more testimonials

-Tinnitus is a medical condition typified by a hissing, buzzing or ringing sound produced inside the inner ear.
+Tinnitus is a medical condition characterised by a hissing, buzzing or ringing sound produced inside the inner ear.
 The noises vary in pitch from person to person; they can be low or high frequency, intermittent or constant and can happen unilaterally (in one ear) and bilaterally (in two ears).
-Tinnitus can affect both sleep and concentration and it is estimated that approximately 15 % of the population have experienced it on some level.
+Tinnitus can affect both sleep and concentration and it is estimated that approximately 15% of the population have experienced it on some level.

 Most of us have experienced ‘phase change’ which is a temporary buzzing in the ear after going to a concert with loud music or working in a noisy industrial environment.
-The ear ringing disappears after a few hours and most of us usually think nothing of it.
+This ringing in the ear disappears after a few hours and usually, most of us think nothing of it.
 However, those exposed to perpetual noise on a recurring basis are at risk of developing more long-term effects.

 Tinnitus sufferers begin to notice they are missing obvious sounds like speech, doorbells or having to turn up the radio.
 Shortly after, they may begin to detect ringing or humming sounds at irregular intervals and initially in quieter settings, this later becomes a more constant sound.

 Problems with tinnitus occur when the delicate hairs inside the inner ear become damaged and auditory cells send random electrical impulses to the brain which are translated into noise.
 This damage can occur as a result of age-related hearing loss (presbycusis) or by being exposed to loud and continuous noises, often in a workplace environment.
 This is commonly referred to as noise-induced deafness.